tamtakoe/oi.select/README.md

   * `debounce` — timeout of debounced input field (default: 500).
 Set only if `value` is function which return promise
   * `searchFilter` — filter name for items in search field
   * `dropdownFilter` — filter name for items in dropdown
+  * `listFilter` — filter name for items order in dropdown